djangify/our-spot/README.md

 ## Footer
 A footer has been included on the homepage in line with project requirements, however as this is a social network platform and a footer is not usually visable, it has been added to the homepage only.
-Once infinite scroll is added and a "back to top" button users will be able to use that to scroll through content.

 <img src="readme/images/rm-footer.png" width="80%"><br><br>